 Thankfully, they liked me and offered me a position in the Grassmarket salon.

 The salon team have really opened up my eyes to the creative side of hairdressing, and it’s a very supportive atmosphere – I feel they’re genuinely wanting me to be the very best I can, and doing all they can to help, which has really helped boost my confidence and my skills.
-I regularly train with other assistants from all the shops, and we all have different things we’re good at (and not so good at), so we all help one another, it’s always a friendly vibe at the training days.
+I regularly train with other assistants from all the shops, and we all have different things we’re good at and new things to learn, so we all help one another, it’s always a friendly vibe at the training days.

 As an already qualified hairdresser, there comes a time when you realise that sometimes you have to move company in order to progress as a hairdresser.
 It’s not an easy decision as you already have close friendships with staff in your current salon, but if you’re serious about progressing, you have to make sure you’re in an environment which is going to challenge you and give you new opportunities, but also help and mentor you when you’re needing to learn new stuff.
 I think I made the right choice in joining medusa.